cyfangus/credit_card_fraud_detection_AzureML/README.md

 ---

 ## 📌 Executive Summary
 Fraud detection is a "needle in a haystack" problem.
-In this project, I developed a high-precision fraud detection engine that identifies 90.8% of fraudulent transactions while only flagging 1% of total transaction volume.
+In this project, I developed a high-precision fraud detection engine that identifies 90.8% of fraudulent transactions while only flagging 1% of total transaction volume, achieving an AUPRC of 0.861 — exceptionally strong for a 0.17% base rate dataset.
 By moving from a local notebook to a Managed Azure ML Pipeline, I demonstrated how to build a production-ready system that balances predictive power with financial regulatory transparency (SHAP).

 ---